zed378/travel-diary/README.md

-# travel-diary
+# Travel Diary

-This project created for us that want to capture the moment and eternalize using phrase.
+This project created for us that want to capture and eternalize the moment using words and phrase.

 ## Optimize Screen